 Making sure you’re in the right fund is just as important to the growth of your KiwiSaver account as making regular contributions.
 You need to choose a fund that suits both your attitude to risk and your investment timeframe.

-Each of the six BNZ KiwiSaver funds invest in a different mix of growth and income assets, providing a different level of risk and return.
+Each of the eight BNZ KiwiSaver Scheme funds invest in a different mix of growth and income assets, providing a different level of risk and return.

 How it works

-If you qualify for the Member Tax Credit, the government will contribute 50 cents for every dollar you contribute to your KiwiSaver account, up to a certain threshold.
+If you qualify for the government contribution, you’ll receive 50 cents for every dollar you contribute to your KiwiSaver account, up to a maximum government contribution of $521.43.

-For example, if you put in at least $1,042.86 into your KiwiSaver account during the Member Tax Credit year (1 July – 30 June), the Government will contribute up to a maximum of $521.43^.
+For example, if you’re eligible for the government contribution and you put at least $1,042.86 in to your KiwiSaver account annually between 1 July – 30 June, the Government will contribute the maximum of $521.43.

-You should receive the Member Tax Credit as a lump sum, paid into your KiwiSaver account around July/August each year.
+You should receive the government contribution as a lump sum, paid into your KiwiSaver account around July/August each year.

-For more information on the Member Tax Credit, or whether you qualify, visit the Government’s KiwiSaver website.
+For more information on the government contribution, or whether you qualify, visit the Government’s KiwiSaver website.